9.2. ADC Interface#

 }

-• Chunks of fixed-point samples are stored in the global memory as the output of the kernel.
+• Chunks of complex-valued fixed-point samples are stored in the global memory as the output of the kernel.

 Host code snippet: